 - Less than 20% (possibly a tracking error)

 Is your bounce rate higher than expected?
 Do you feel like you can do better?
-You probably can.
+You probably can and that’s why we assembled this list on how to improve a website bounce rate.
 Consider the following proven strategies to reduce your bounce rate, improve the user experience, and convert more sales.

 1. Enhance the User Experience